bluebrown/kobold/docs/src/configuration/endpoints.md

 The endpoints section of the config file specifies the webhook endpoints that Kobold should listen to.
-These can be of different types, such as Azure Container Registry, Docker Hub or Open Source Registry.
+These can be of different types, such as Azure Container Registry or Docker Hub.

 Each endpoint must have a unique name, a type, a path and a optional list of requiredHeaders.
 The path is the URL path that the endpoint listens to, and the